Rain-forest all around the world:

-- This amazing forests covered 1.77 billion hectares or 6.8 million square miles of land which is at least 8 percent of Earth’s land surface or 3% percent of total Earth’s surface but yet they contain 40% to 75% of all of the world’s plant and animal species
+- This amazing forests covered 1.77 billion hectares or 6.8 million square miles of land which is at least 8 percent of Earth’s land surface yet they contain more than 50 percent of diverse species of all plants & animals of all around the world.

 They imitate crucial part in Earth’s Environment: